fatalinha/EvalSubtitle/README.md

 When the text of the output file corresponds 100% to the text in the reference (perfect texts), EvalSub computes standard segmentation metrics on the given text.
 For imperfect texts (the text of the output file is changed compared to the reference), a boundary projection algorithm is used to project the output boundaries to the reference.
 Standard metrics are then computed on the projected file.

-The repository contains the Subtitle Segmentation Score (Sigma), specifically tailored for evaluating segmentation from imperfect texts.
+The repository also contains the Subtitle Segmentation Score (Sigma), specifically tailored for evaluating segmentation from imperfect texts.
 More details can be found in the paper.